FAQs written by Janie Chang and Kate Hilton

 There is nothing to stop you from signing up, and here's the reality: you stand a much better chance of being hosted at stores that already stock your books.

-As events go, Authors for Indies is not an effective avenue for self-published authors to get their books into retail stores.
+As events go, Canadian Independent Bookstore Day is not an effective avenue for self-published authors to get their books into retail stores.
 Unless you already have a relationship with a bookstore, they will be very hesitant about hosting you.

 We've asked booksellers whether they would host self-published authors.
 Responses ranged from ‘No’ to ‘Yes/Maybe, if we already carry their books’ to ‘Maybe, if they come in to the store first and I can see the quality of their books’.

 How do I sign up?
 And what do I do after that?

 Check out the SIGN UP page.
 Please also download the User Guide that's at the bottom of the page.

 When your sign up has been approved, you'll get an email saying you can log in.
 Your name will be on the list of Participating Authors.
 This is how booksellers know that you're available.
 However, we strongly suggest that you get proactive and contact bookstores.
 After you log in, you can click on Bookseller List to see all the bookstores who want to host authors this year.

 Remember also to inform your publisher and/or publicist that you've signed up.
 Some publishers are happy to help their authors get in to stores.

 The SIGN UP form asks for Publisher name, but mine isn't on the list

 If your publishing house isn't on our drop-down list, please contact your publisher to email us at: firstname.lastname@example.org.
 We need your publisher to request their company name be added to this list.
 We’ll do this as soon as possible after your publisher gets in touch.